-Powering your home, business, or school with solar comes with a variety of benefits.
+Powering your property or community building with solar comes with a variety of benefits.
 Solar pays you back over time through low or eliminated electricity bills for decades.
-A PV system is a cost-saving asset that increases the value of your property.
+A photovoltaic (PV) system is a cost-saving asset that increases the value of your property.
 Not to mention, your PV system makes a positive environmental impact.
 Did you know that electricity production is the #1 source of harmful greenhouse gases?
 It's a benefit of solar that doesn't show up when calculating savings and return on investment.